-My only real after effect from the procedure is that I am just a tiny bit tender in part of my belly.
+My only real after-effect from the procedure was that I was just a tiny bit tender in part of my belly.
 I suspect that could be from the area where they removed the polyps, but I have no way of knowing if I am right.

 The biggest feeling after the whole thing was how easy it was.

 I got the results of my polyps biopsy, and it turns out that they were not malignant, but they were not benign either.
 They showed to be precancerous, so I guess what happens from here is I will have another colonoscopy at times set by my doctor.